Peaked cap: History

 The peaked cap originated in late 18th or early 19th-century Northern Europe, usually worn by working-class men.
-In the later years of the Napoleonic Wars, it began to appear in 1811 in the Russian army and later in the Prussian army (Russia's ally at that time), being popular because of its comfort and light weight, as opposed to the cumbersome bicorns and shakos that were standard-duty issue.
-During the Biedermeier period (1815–48), they became universal dress for German and Austrian civilian males of all classes, and for the entire 19th century, they were popular with the working classes all over Northern Europe, although in Britain the flat cap was preferred by civilians towards the end of the century.
+It began to appear in 1811, in the later years of the Napoleonic Wars, in the Russian and later the Prussian army (Russia's ally at that time), being popular because of its comfort and light weight, as opposed to the cumbersome bicorns and shakos that were standard-duty issue.
+During the Biedermeier period (1815–48), it became universal dress for German and Austrian civilian males of all classes, and for the entire 19th century it was popular with the working classes all over Northern Europe, although in England the flat cap became more popular with the working class around the turn of the century.

 In 1846, the United States Army adopted the peaked cap during the Mexican–American War due to the unsuitability of the shako in the hot Mexican climate.
 In 1879, a form of peaked cap was adopted by chief petty officers of Britain's Royal Navy, in imitation of an undress headdress worn by officers from as early as 1825.
 The British Army adopted peaked caps in 1902 for both the new khaki field dress and (in coloured form) as part of the "walking out" or off-duty wear for other ranks.
 A dark blue version was worn with dress blues by all ranks of the U.S. Army between 1902 and 1917.

-During the 20th century, the combination or peaked cap became common in the armies, navies, air forces and police forces of the world, forgone in combat by common soldiers in favour of more protective combat helmets.
+During the 20th century, the combination or peaked cap became common in the armies, navies, air forces and police forces of the world, although replaced in combat by protective combat helmets.

 During the Cold War and after dissolution of the Soviet Union, uniforms copied from the Russian pattern were issued to the armies of various Asian, Eastern European, African communist nations and post-Soviet states (except Baltic states, Azerbaijan (similar design but closely aligned with the Turkish counterparts), Georgia (after 2004) and Ukraine (after 2016)).
-Particularly famous are the oversized caps worn by North Korean army officers, unchanged since the 1950s until 2023.
+Particularly famous are the oversized caps worn by North Korean army officers, unchanged from the 1950s to 2023.